sheplecjs/collatz/README.md

 `cargo run` - to run the main CLI interface.

 `RUSTFLAGS="-C target-cpu=native" cargo build --release` - to compile an optimized binary.

-#### Notes:

-The release profile for cargo build is modified from defaults in the following ways which offer potentially better binary performance at the cost of increased compile time:

-+ Link Time Optimization is set to 'true' (same as 'fat')
-+ Codegen units are set to 1 (default for --release is 16)
-+ Panic is set to 'abort' - this just fails more quickly

 ## Usage